Suchawa, Warmian-Masurian Voivodeship

 Suchawa is a village in the administrative district of Gmina Barciany, within Kętrzyn County, Warmian-Masurian Voivodeship, in northern Poland, close to the border with the Kaliningrad Oblast of Russia.
-It lies approximately 6 km north-east of Barciany, 19 km north of Kętrzyn, and 79 km north-east of the regional capital Olsztyn.

 History

 At the end of the 19th century, a manor house was constructed in the village by Max Siegfried, a member of the Siegfried family, who were prominent landowners in the region and owned several estates in the area.
 The original design featured a two-story central projection on the front façade, topped with a decorative pediment.
 After World War II, the building was repurposed to serve as apartments and a community hall.
 It later suffered a fire that caused significant damage, but the structure was subsequently rebuilt.
 Today, the manor functions as a privately owned residence.